projectcalico/calico/calico/getting-started/compatibility.md

 canonical_url: /getting-started/compatibility
 ---

-### Supported browsers

-{{site.prodname}} supports the latest version plus "latest minus one" versions of the following browsers:

-- Chrome
-- Firefox
-- Safari

 ### Platforms

 The following platforms and tools are the most commonly used with {{site.prodname}}.
 Other platforms may work, but are not tested.
 The tables provide a platform version history starting with {{site.prodname}} 3.23.